phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_perturb.md

 end observables
 ~~~

-The following are the same reaction rules as used in the CellBlender tutorial.
-Note that the parameters typed in earlier are also the same as the CellBlender tutorial:
+The following rules and reaction parameters are the same reaction rules as used in the CellBlender tutorial on the repressilator.

 ~~~ ruby
 begin reaction rules